-The tax base of inherited or given property is the value after deduction of debts and other liabilities.
-For the real estate this value is set at 80 % of generalized market value set by mass valuation or at the market value set by an individual valuation; for movable property, except money, this value is set as the market value.
+The tax base of inherited or given property is the market value after deduction of debts and other liabilities, also for movable property, except money.

 Exemptions to the inheritance and gift tax include: individuals classified under Class I; farmers who inherit agricultural land or the entire farm; and legal persons of private law, established for religious, humanitarian, educational, cultural, charitable and certain other activities.
-Movable property up to a value of EUR 5,000 is also exempt from taxation.
+Movable property up to a value of 5,000 EUR is also exempt from taxation.